METS-Programme/ugandaemr-usermanual/ugandaemr-300.md

 4. Automated Data Exchange

  * Submission of HTS data for recency surveillance
- * UgandaEMR Analytics metrics to track EMR usage at health facilties
+ * UgandaEMR Analytics metrics to track EMR usage at health facilities
  * Submission to DHIS2 starting with 105A HTS report
  * Submission of viral load requests to CPHL and receiving results directly from CPHL